 6. Maize and blue or scarlet and gray – you’ve already chosen

-Clearly everyone in Toledo loves the Mud Hens, but after that, sports get a little tricky here.
+Clearly, everyone in Toledo loves the Mud Hens, but after that, sports get a little tricky here.
 Sure, the city’s in Ohio, so lots of people like Ohio State University.
-But it’s also practically in Michigan, so there are tons of University of Michigan fans, too, so even if the flag in front of your house is scarlet and gray, chances are your neighbor’s is maize and blue.
+But it’s also practical in Michigan, so there are tons of University of Michigan fans, too, so even if the flag in front of your house is scarlet and gray, chances are your neighbor’s is maize and blue.

 7. You could walk around the Toledo Zoo blindfolded